 Work performed at the VPPC will underpin other transformations taking place across VCH, PHSA and PHC.
 For example, the safety measures built into selecting, packaging and labelling medications are essential to closed loop medication management, a process that will be introduced at acute care facilities as part of CST.
 Learn more from the video Get in the loop.

 The new VPPC is located at Vancouver General Hospital.
 It replaces, and is approximately six times larger than, the facility at St. Paul’s Hospital, and operates from 6 a.m. to midnight seven days a week.
 VPPC will expand its services to include acute and residential care sites throughout VCH, PHC and some PHSA agencies.

 When medications arrive at the VPPC from manufacturers, they are sorted, packaged and labelled for distribution.
 As Tessa points out, the new VPPC “makes the best use of our equipment and operational expertise.
 By consolidating our equipment and centralizing trained staff, we become more efficient.”

-“A centralized facility also supports quality assurance efforts,” says Michele Babich, Executive Director, Lower Mainland Pharmacy Services.
+“A centralized facility also supports quality assurance efforts,” says Michele Babich, (now former) Executive Director, Lower Mainland Pharmacy Services.
 “Processing an increased number of orders to consistent standards in one centralized location improves the quality of our output.”